-A long and varied career in the creative industries followed.
-This has seen Lisa gather expertise as a textile artist, florist, food stylist, and visual merchandiser, culminating in her own upmarket florist and homewares store, she ran in Sydney’s eastern suburbs for many years.
+Lisa has had a long and varied career in the creative industries.
+She has gathered expertise as a workshop facilitator, textile artist, florist, food stylist, and visual merchandiser.

 Slow stitching centres around the “make do and mend” and “waste not, want not” ethos of yesteryear.
 It is a nod to the generations that came before ours in which reusing and recycling were necessary and admirable.

 This is not a complicated process which relies on numerous fancy, perfectly executed stitches and fastidious neatness.

 Rather, we embrace the timeworn nature of our materials, and the individuality of our stitching methods.
 Simplicity is key.

 We are passionate fabric lovers, and we have a stash of “just because” pieces we’ve found along the way to prove it.

 We love to hunt at flea markets, charity stores and church fetes for the cloth treasures and embellishments we will repurpose.
 Oh, so many possiblities!